Shopping cart

 200 g Liquid Whole Eggs

-5. Using a No. 8 nozzle, pipe a crown around the edge of the disk of sable dough, 2 cm from the rim, and pipe a spiral in the center.
-Pipe 15 choux buns per St. Honore, i.e. 60, on a Silpat® using the same nozzle.
+5. Pipe a crown around the edge of each sable disk (2 cm from the rim) and a spiral in the center using a No. 8 nozzle.
+Pipe 60 additional choux buns on a Silpat.

 RASPBERRY CREAM